 These muffins call for ripe bananas.
 Ideally, use bananas that have plenty of brown spots, but if all you’ve got are less ripe bananas you can still make these muffins – they just won’t turn out quite as sweet.

-If you’re not able to eat oats due to a dietary restriction then try these buckwheat muffins instead.
-They taste similar and are equally easy to make.
+If you’re not able to eat oats due to a dietary restriction then try these muffins made with buckwheat flour instead.

 These vegan banana muffins are sweetened with maple syrup.
 You can substitute honey if you prefer (provided you don’t need these muffins to be entirely plant-based).

 This recipe calls for dairy-free dark chocolate chips.
 You can substitute chopped dark chocolate, or 1/4 cup of cocoa powder if you don’t have any chocolate or chocolate chips but still want that hit of chocolate flavour.